 The Breitachklamm is a gorge located in Allgäu next to the border between Germany and Austria.
-On the German end of the gorge there is a helpful exhibition hall explaining the different parts of the gorge and how such a gorge come into being.
+On the German end of the ravine, there is a helpful exhibition hall explaining the different parts of the gorge and how such a gorge comes into being.

-Though I saw a lot of people of all ages I’d recommend to be careful while hiking this gorge.
+Though I saw people of all ages, I’d recommend to be careful while hiking this gorge.
 Mind your head, at least.

-Right after this bend I went into an area with not much light as the rocks built a kind of roof with only a small chink of light above the path.
-At that time I had to think about the novel ‘Journey to the Center of the Earth’ by Jules Verne.
+Right after this bend, I went into an area with not much light as the rocks built a kind of roof with only a chink of light above the path.
+At that time, I had to think about the novel ‘Journey to the Center of the Earth’ by Jules Verne.

-Well, would you dare to continue your way?
+Well, would you dare to continue your walk?

 After the dark part of the gorge I found the way to the light again.
 At the lower part I walked along this beautiful area until the end of the hiking path in Tiefenbach, Germany.

-At Tiefenbach don’t forget to have a look into the exhibition hall of the Breitachklamm Gorge.
-There you will see a movie and some more info about the rock formations inside the gorge and how such a gorge come in being.
+At Tiefenbach, don’t forget to visit the exhibition hall of the Breitachklamm Gorge.
+There you will see a movie and more info about the rock formations inside the gorge and how such a gorge comes into being.

-Tip: If you start your walk at the Austrian end of the gorge in Kleinwalsertal you would generally go downward.
-Besides that you would start at a the tighter part of the gorge and after going through the dark part (‘hell’) you will enjoy the wider part like being in ‘heaven’.
+Tip: If you start your walk at the Austrian end of the gorge in Kleinwalsertal, you generally go downward.
+Besides that you start at a the tighter part of the gorge.
+After going through the dark part (‘hell’), you will enjoy the more lightful section, like being in ‘heaven’.